 Working with the wild game meat you have on hand is actually really fun.
 Learning how to make the juiciest elk burgers is a great place to start because they’re so simple and easy to throw together for burger night.
 All you need to do is add a bit of extra fat and the right seasonings.

-Use elk that’s been processed properly.
+First and foremost, always use elk that’s been processed properly.

 It’s important to use elk meat that has been processed properly.
 A big reason meats like venison and elk can taste gamey is because they aren’t handled properly in the field.